 Data retrieval options

 This download (through the browser) is the quickest and simplest choice for single entries in the results table: simply click the disk iconin the table row corresponding to the entry of interest.
-It is also possible to save the search results table itself to a CSV file by clicking the file save icon ; this allows preserving the results of a complex search (with, say, many applied filters) and later uploading to the Portal to reproduce the search.
+It is also possible to save the search results table to a CSV file by clicking the file save icon ; this allows preserving the results of a complex search (with, say, many applied filters) and later uploading to the Portal to reproduce the search.

 .zip file and transferred to the user's machine.

-There are two methods of batch retrieval: staging data on the MAST ftp server for subsequent retrieval by the user, and having data written to hard media that is later shipped to the user.
+There are 2 methods of batch retrieval: staging data on the MAST ftp server for subsequent retrieval by the user, and having data written to hard media that is later shipped to the user.
 Note that fulfilling requests for data on hard media requires special effort, and will involve a significant delay.
 These options are summarized in Table 1, below.

 Table 1.
 Batch retrieval methods